haritpremrajput/INeuron-Internship--Finance-Stocks-Data-Analysis/README.md

-# INeuron Internship- Finance(Stocks) Data Analysis
+# Finance(Stocks) Data Analysis - INeuron Internship

 An Internship In <b>'INeuron.ai'</b> where i performed analysis on finance data to analyze the stocks dataset of <emp>'Top 500 companies'</emp> of India.<br>